rust-lang/rfcs/text/0000-float-semantics.md

 ### `const` semantics

-Const-evaluation must necessarily be deterministic to ensure soundness of the type system.
+Evaluation of `const` items (and other entry points to CTFE) must necessarily be deterministic to ensure soundness of the type system.
 `const` use of floating points does not make any guarantees beyond that: when a floating-point operation produces a NaN result, the resulting NaN bit pattern is *some* deterministic function of the operation's inputs that satisfies the constraints placed on run-time floating point semantics.
 However, the exact function is not specified, and it is allowed to change across targets and Rust versions, and even with compiler flags.